 The idea for Bostonlog sprang from the chaos erupting at the 4:09:43 mark of the 2013 Boston Marathon.
-Kenneth Williams was one of the first of many runners to be stopped that day on Commonwealth Ave., just a kilometer short of the finish line.
+Kenneth Williams was one of the first of many runners to be stopped that day on Commonwealth Avenue, just a kilometer short of the finish line.

 In the hours and days following the terror and confusion of that infamous bombing, Kenneth shared his post-race experience with friends, relatives, the media, and most importantly, with many fellow runners.
 He realized all the first person accounts he heard needed to be preserved.
 He envisioned a website where that could happen.

 But over the next few months, Kenneth’s goal grew well beyond recording stories of runners caught up in the tragic 2013 event.
-He understood every runner who has ever completed the foot-journey from Hopkinton to Boston appreciates the special quality of the race, and each has a story that needs telling.
+He understood every runner who has ever completed the foot-journey from Hopkinton to Boston appreciates the special quality of the race, and each has a story that needs recording.

 The BostonLog Team

 Kenneth ran his first marathon in Chicago in 1978, and has completed over five dozen marathons since then, both in the U.S. and overseas.
 He first ran Boston in 1991, then began a consecutive streak in 2003 he continues until today.